How to Create an SEO-Friendly Website for Your Business

 Search engines find information on websites and blogs by clicking links on the pages and following them to see what information each one has.
 They go from site to site across the internet, looking for information to index and share the next time someone searches for it.
 They look for specific information on each page to help understand what it’s about.
 You can increase your chances of your website’s information being shown to searchers by having the information they’re looking for on your site.

-What information do search engines look for on your website?
+What information do search engines look for on your SEO-friendly website?

-Search engines look for a series of elements on each website page or blog post to understand what the page is about.
+Search engines look for a series of SEO elements on each website page or blog post to understand what the page is about.
 Each time they find the same keyword in an element, it’s like a check mark to the search engine spider that this is what the page is about.
-The more consistent you are in the keywords you use in the areas they’re looking at, the more likely they’ll understand that that’s what your content is about and show it to someone searching for it in the future.
+The more consistent you are in the keywords you use in the areas they’re looking at, the more likely they’ll understand your content and show it to someone searching for it in the future.

 How to make sure you have an SEO-friendly website.